cpardue/cpardue.github.io/_posts/2021-02-05-Used-Macbook-Air-Review.md

 If WI, run the commands _sudo apt install broadcom-sta-dkms_ then _sudo reboot -h now_.
 If B43, run the commands _sudo apt install firmware-b43-installer_ then _sudo reboot -h now_.
 Remove the USB wifi card and connect your onboard wifi card to your wifi.
-Open a terminal and run the following commands:
+Open a terminal and run the following commands
 1. sudo apt-get clean
 2. sudo apt-get update -y
 3. sudo apt-get upgrade -y